tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Roaring

 When you miss an enemy with this ammunition, deal extra thunder damage equal to twice your level.

 ---

+#### Rogueshot

+As a quick action during the first round of battle (or surprise round), roll a d6.
+When the escalation die reaches that result, make a ranged basic attack using this ammunition as a free action in addition to taking your normal turn in initiative order that round.

+---

+#### Ropeshot

+When you hit with an attack using this ammunition, the target is stuck (save ends).
+Out of battle, you can use this ammunition to roll twice when making a skill check to climb, which expends the ammunition also.

+---